PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-22 11:36:28
+Last updated: 2024-04-22 11:37:05
-Random Quote: Stark: "Can I give you a piece of advice?"
-Carter: "I'd rather you didn't." - Peggy Carter
+Random Quote: Do you still trust people?
+Even after what you've been through? - Oh Il-nam